 Here is the truth: we are fragile creatures.
 The violence of being alive happens right in front of us, so it comes as no surprise that we are constantly in search of something beautiful to look at, to listen to.

 However, working for a corporation makes getting funding feel more like pulling teeth.
-I once had to write our (multimillion dollar) corporate office several emails because they kept denying my order request for a stapler.
-Advocating for the payment of a music based therapist to western clinical giants was not easy.
-I asked them to give me three months to show positive results: less behaviors, no patient-to-patient verbal or physical altercations, a decrease in suicidal ideations, and an overall happier patient base.
+I once had to write our (multimillion-dollar) corporate office several emails because they kept denying my order request for a stapler.
+Advocating for the payment of a music-based therapist to western clinical giants was not easy.
+I asked them to give me three months to show positive results: fewer behaviors, no patient-to-patient verbal or physical altercations, a decrease in suicidal ideations, and an overall happier patient base.
 They agreed.
 That same day I hired two licensed music therapists: Shana and Lisa of Creative Arts Therapy Services.

 There is so much healing to be done through music.

 On my first day on the psychiatric wing of the hospital, a young man with Huntington's disease dissembled a Bic razor and drew two vertical lines on each forearm.
 Bloody, he stumbled right past me to the common area, then quickly turned around and looked at me with so much fear.
 The nurse's aides swarmed him, helping him into a chair, wrapping his arms in thick gauze, and checking his vitals.
 Someone called the crisis team, another called his guardian, and all the while he kept looking at me, The Unfamiliar.